gnsrla12/gnsrla12.github.io/_posts/2017-5-12-About-my-self.md

 title: About my self
 ---

-I am a M.S. student in the EE Dept. at KAIST.
+I am a **M.S. student** in the EE Dept. at KAIST.
 I am advised by Prof. Changho Suh and a member of Information System Laboratory (ISL).
-My major interest currently lay in machine learning and deep learning.
+My major interest currently lay in **machine learning and deep learning**.

 I double majored Computer Science and Electrical Engineering and received Bachelor of Science from Korea Advanced Institute of Science and Technology (KAIST) in february 2017.